mx-psi/tfg/text/CompSci/03-grover.md

 ## Optimality

-In the case of solving an $\mathsf{NP}$ problem, Grover's algorithm gives us at most a quadratic speedup xreplacing a query complexity of $O(2^n)$ to one of $O(\sqrt{2^n}) = O(2^{n/2})$.
+In the case of solving an $\mathsf{NP}$ problem, Grover's algorithm gives us at most a quadratic speedup replacing a query complexity of $O(2^n)$ to one of $O(\sqrt{2^n}) = O(2^{n/2})$.
-This is an insufficient speedup from a practical point of view, since it still leaves us with an (at least) exponential runtime.
+This is an insufficient speedup from a practical point of view, since it still leaves us with an (at least) exponential run-time.
 Is there any possible improvement of this technique?

-This section aims to prove that in the query complexity model Grover's algorithm is asymptotically optimal, meaning that any other algorithm that solves the search problem will have a runtime in $\Omega(\sqrt{N})$.
+This section aims to prove that in the query complexity model Grover's algorithm is asymptotically optimal, meaning that any other algorithm that solves the search problem will have a run-time in $\Omega(\sqrt{N})$.
 This does not prove of course that $\mathsf{NP} \not\subseteq \mathsf{BQP}$ or any other similar result.
 It does however show that the general task of solving $\mathsf{NP}$ problems or other search problems with an exponential search space must be attacked by using the inner structure of the problem, since any algorithm that does not do so would have a running time in $\Omega(\sqrt{N})$.